LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

 Setting Thermal (Dirichlet) Boundary Conditions
 -----------------------------------------------

-The following snippets add a Dirichlet boundary condition that constrains the temperature to 1.0 at boundary attribute 1, which for this mesh corresponds to the side of the square mesh along the x-axis, i.e., the "bottom" of the mesh.
+The following snippets add two Dirichlet boundary conditions:

+- One that constrains the temperature to 1.0 at boundary attribute 1, which for this mesh corresponds to the side of the square mesh along the x-axis, i.e., the "bottom" of the mesh.
+- One that constrains the temperature to :math:`x^2 + y - 1` at boundary attributes 2 and 3, which for
+  this mesh correspond to the right side and top of the mesh, respectively.

 Using C++
 """""""""